Cunnilingus: General

-Specific positions

-Any position which offers a sex partner oral access to a female's crotch area is suitable for cunnilingus, including:

-In the doggy style position, the woman may crouch on all fours while her partner performs oral sex on her from behind or from below.

-While facesitting, the woman may sit on or above her partner's face.
-In this position, she has more control over her body movements and can guide her partner or auto-stimulate against the partner's face.

-While lying on her back, the woman may spread her legs or pull them up to her chest, or place them on her partner's shoulders.
-She may lie on any surface, such as a table or floor.

-Partners may engage in mutual stimulation via the 69 position.

-The woman may sit on a chair or use some other support.

-During the spreadeagle position, the woman's arms and legs are spread wide.

-The woman may stand while her partner is either sitting or on the knees.
-However, in this position the clitoris is more difficult to reach and stimulate orally.
-The woman may lean against a wall or hold onto furniture for support.

 During menstruation

-Cunnilingus may be performed during menstruation, which may be called "to earn one's red wings" in slang.
+Cunnilingus may be performed on a menstruating partner, which is called "to earn one's red wings" in slang.
 The phrase is a reference to menstrual blood stains in the shape of a small bird's wings that are liable to form on the giving partner's cheeks during the act.

 The red wing patch was common among the Hells Angels by the mid-1960s, and the slang term continued to be known among biker gangs in the 1980s.
 Gershon Legman saw the act/badge not only as functioning a homosocial tie, but also as reflecting a deep and primitive belief in the lifegiving powers of blood.

 The elder Mirabeau, in his Erotika Biblion of 1783, saw cunnilingus during menstruation as an extreme act, linked with the submissive worship of the Mother goddess, and by extension to the Black Mass.

+Prevalence

+In a Canadian study, 89% of heterosexual and bisexual men had practiced cunnilingus.
+94% of them enjoyed it.
+Of the latter, 76% practiced it often or very often.
+Reasons for not practicing cunnilingus included lack of opportunity (73%) and disgust (13%).
+This suggests that much more than 89% of men would practice cunnilingus if they had a chance.